 An object will remain corked until explicitly uncorked using the H5Ouncork() function, except as described below.

-When a corked object is closed, it will be uncorked and flushed as part of the closing process.
+When a corked object is closed, it will be uncorked as part of the closing process.

-When a file is closed, all corked objects will be uncorked and flushed as a part of the closing process.

-Calling H5Ocork() on an identifier that does not refer to a file object (e.g., a property list) is considered an error.
+Calling H5Ocork() on an identifier that does not refer to a persistent object (e.g., a property list or file identifier) is considered an error.
 Like any other HDF5 error, this will return a negative error code.

 The call must be used carefully to avoid running out of memory.
 Neglecting to flush large amounts of metadata could cause the cache to become large enough to consume all memory.